ErickNavarroD/ErickNavarroD.github.io/content/en/interviews/16Azteca/index.md

 event: TV Azteca

 summary: TV interview for TV Azteca about the gold medal I got at the 10th Iberoamerican Biology Olympiad.
-abstract: "V interview for TV Azteca about the gold medal I got at the 10th Iberoamerican Biology Olympiad."
+abstract: "TV interview for TV Azteca about the gold medal I got at the 10th Iberoamerican Biology Olympiad."

 # Interview start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.